Although several camps accept registration the day the camp begins, it is recommended that you register at least 1 week prior to the camp start date.

 Registration is on a first-paid, first-enrolled basis.

-Campers will not be guaranteed a place in camp until the full registration fee is paid.
+Campers will not be placed on the camp roster until the full registration fee is paid.

 REFUNDS will not be granted unless the Continuing Education is notified by 4:45 p.m. on the Wednesday prior to each week’s initial class meeting.